 To get the location tracking abilities for the Apple Watch, you'll need to buy the LTE version, which costs $329 for the 40mm model and $359 for 44mm model (as well as the additional monthly fee from your phone carrier).
 With Family Setup enabled, you're able to track the location of someone wearing an LTE-connected Apple Watch SE.
 You can also set fitness goals, send allowance money and limit features during school hours via Family Setup.

 The Apple Watch SE can't match other dedicated GPS trackers for kids in terms of battery life, as Apple only promises 18 hours of use.
 That means you'll have to charge the Apple Watch SE every night.
 But the Apple Watch also offers more features than the typical kid tracker, including activity tracking, a dedicated Fitness app and a hand-washing guide.
-Apple's annual watchOS updates should bring features for a few years, too.

 The Apple Watch SE certainly isn't the ideal solution for everyone who just wants basic tracking features.
 But for older kids who balk at some of the less sophisticated looks of dedicated trackers or for older parents who need to be monitored, the Apple Watch SE delivers a nice blend of fashion and functionality.